wso2/docs-is/en/docs/guides/password-mgt/challenge-question.md

 ## Enable password reset via Challenge Questions

-Follow the steps below to configure WSO2 Identity Server to enable password reset by answering to a challenge question.
+Follow the steps below to configure WSO2 Identity Server to enable password reset by answering a challenge question.

 1. Sign in to the WSO2 Identity Server Management Console (`https://<HOST>:<PORT>/carbon`) as an administrator.